atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 Get it with: ``docker pull atmoswing/forecaster``

-The docker container for AtmoSwing Forecaster uses the same options that the `command line interface` (to the exception of the ``--config`` option).
+The docker container for AtmoSwing Forecaster uses the same options than the `command line interface` (to the exception of the ``--config`` option).
 However, different directories need to be mounted in the docker container to allow AtmoSwing accessing the data and saving outputs.
 The necessary directories are (along with the proposed path in the docker container):

 * config and log files: ``/app/config``
 * resulting files: ``/app/results``
 * exports (forecasts synthesis): ``/app/exports``
-* parameters files: ``/app/params```
+* parameters files: ``/app/params``
-* predictors archives: ``/app/predictors/archive`` -> can be readonly
+* predictors archives: ``/app/predictors/archive`` -> can be read-only
 * predictors realtime (eventually downloaded): ``/app/predictors/realtime``
-* predictands: ``/app/predictands`` -> can be readonly
+* predictands: ``/app/predictands`` -> can be read-only

 For example, on Windows, the command can be (don't forget to allow Docker desktop to access the desired disk):